 Section 1: Nutrition and Energy

+When we talk about our entire planet, including all its organisms and environments, we’re talking about the biosphere.
+The study of interactions among organisms and between organisms and their environment is called ecology.
+Ecologists study the flow of energy through communities to discover the nutritional relationships and identify patterns and trends among them.
 All organisms, including plants and animals, need energy and materials from their environment in order to survive.
-Ecology is the study of interactions among organisms and between organisms and their environment.
-Ecologists study the flow of energy through communities to discover the nutritional relationships and identify patterns and trends among them.

 Organisms need energy to grow and reproduce.
 However, no organism can create its own energy, so they need to find it from other sources.
 Sunlight is the main energy source for life on Earth.
 Autotrophs use that sunlight, or energy stored in chemical compounds, to make food.
 Because they make their own food, they are called primary producers.
 Plants, algae, and cyanobacteria all use energy from the sunlight that is captured during photosynthesis to make their own food.
 Photosynthesis is the process in which light energy is captured and used to power chemical reactions that convert carbon dioxide and water into oxygen and sugars.
 Plants provide the energy that is later used by other organisms.